juanpc2018/Windows95-install-procedure-in-2025/README.md

 Basically thats it. </br>
 to have Super VGA screen resolution, requires installing VirtualBox CD drivers, but v6.1.50 does Not work "Not W95 compatible" </br>
 requires older VirtualBox driver CD or SoftGPU drivers </br>
+VirtualBox 6.1.50 driver CD is more compatible with Win8.1x64 </br>

 86Box try to have time accurate HW emulation "emulation of Old Hardware" requires Real Drivers. </br>
 Win95 B has built-in audio drivers/support for VirtualBox SounBlaster16 </br>